 The process involves creating 2 reports in Oracle Service Cloud.

-The first contains the data that the extract will use and that will be loaded into BICS (the 'Data Report'), and the second to provide metadata about the data to help Data Sync run incremental loads, and to 'chunk' the data into more manageable extracts (the 'Helper Report').
+The first contains the data that the extract will use and that will be loaded into ADW (the 'Data Report'), and the second to provide metadata about the data to help Data Sync run incremental loads, and to 'chunk' the data into more manageable extracts (the 'Helper Report').

 2. To enable the Data Sync tool to chunk data into more manageable extracts, and to filter data on dates for incremental updates - Two filters MUST be defined in each 'Data Report'.